edgarmueller/simplefeed-backend/README.md

 ## Development server

-Run `nx serve realworld-nest` for a dev server.
+Run `nx serve app` for a dev server.
 Navigate to http://localhost:5000/.
 The app will automatically reload if you change any of the source files. component.

 ## Build

 ### App
-Run `nx build realworld-nest` to build the project.
+Run `nx build app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ### Libraries